How Fast do you want to run?

 There are no altitude issues... elevation runs between 340' and 680' above sea level.

-No humongous hills... instead a gentle 2% grade.
+No humongous hills, in fact, no hills... instead a gentle 2% grade.

 No trip hazards to contend with at night... this is a crushed limestone, smooth trail.
 And, we are having it in mid November to take out the hot, humid days.